Cochlearia officinalis: Range

 It is found within Eastern Europe, in the Russian Federation, (within the Administrative centre of Arkhangelsk, Komi, Murmansk and Nenets).
 In Central Europe, within Belgium, Germany, Netherlands and Switzerland.
 In Northern Europe, within Iceland, Denmark, the Faroe Islands, Finland, Ireland, Norway, Sweden and the United Kingdom, and in Southwestern Europe within France.

 It has also naturalised in other parts of Europe such as Italy and Spain.

 Habitat

 It grows in the coastal and mountainous regions of Europe, including the Alps.
 In Ireland, it prefers saltmarshes, coastal cliffs and walls, and rocky, muddy seashores.
 In Northern Scandinavia, it grows in gravel beaches, crevices in beach cliffs and salt marshes.

+Ecology

+The flowers are pollinated by bees, flies, and beetles.
+The plant attracts wildlife and tolerates frost.

 Uses

-It was once used by herbalists as a cure for scurvy, as the plant contains Vitamin C. Nicholas Culpeper wrote of scurvygrass in his book, 'Complete Herbal', that its chief good effect is when used 'by those that have the scurvy' and that it 'is of singular good effect to cleanse the blood, liver and spleen, taking the juice in the Spring every morning fasting in a cup of drink'.
+It was once used by herbalists as a cure for scurvy, as the plant contains Vitamin C. Nicholas Culpeper wrote of scurvygrass in his book Complete Herbal that its chief good effect is when used "by those that have the scurvy" and that it "is of singular good effect to cleanse the blood, liver and spleen, taking the juice in the Spring every morning fasting in a cup of drink".
+The plant was taken onboard ships in dried bundles or distilled extracts.
+Its very bitter taste was usually disguised with herbs and spices.
+Scurvygrass drinks and sandwiches were a popular in the UK until the mid-19th century, when citrus fruits became more readily available.

-The leaves were also made into a beer called scurvygrass ale, it has been occasionally re-made as a craft ale.
+The leaves were made into a beer called scurvygrass ale, which has been occasionally remade as a craft ale.